Balak (parashah)

 Jews generally read it in late June or July.
-In most years (for example, 2018, 2019, 2021, 2022, 2024, 2025, and 2028), parashah Balak is read separately.
-In some years (for example, 2020, 2023, 2026, and 2027) when the second day of Shavuot falls on a Sabbath in the Diaspora (where observant Jews observe Shavuot for two days), parashah Balak is combined with the previous parashah, Chukat, in the Diaspora to synchronize readings thereafter with those in Israel (where Jews observe Shavuot for one day).
+In most years (for example, 2024, 2025, and 2028), parashah Balak is read separately.
+In some years (for example, 2026 and 2027) when the second day of Shavuot falls on a Sabbath in the Diaspora (where observant Jews observe Shavuot for two days), parashah Balak is combined with the previous parashah, Chukat, in the Diaspora to synchronize readings thereafter with those in Israel (where Jews observe Shavuot for one day).

 The name "Balak" means "devastator", "empty", or "wasting".
-The name apparently derives from the sparsely used Hebrew verb (balak), "waste or lay waste."
-There are no derivations of this verb besides this name.
+The name apparently derives from the rarely used Hebrew verb (balak), "waste or lay waste."

 Readings

 In traditional Sabbath Torah reading, the parashah is divided into seven readings, or עליות, aliyot.